hoppscotch/hoppscotch-extension/README.md

 <br />
 This extension currently provides the following features to Hoppscotch.

-- Overrides CORS restrictions for cross-origin requests.
+- Overrides CORS restrictions for cross-origin requests (it allows requests against localhost).

 ### Building & Experimentation